htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     is only present if an accounting group was requested by the submission. :index:`AllRemoteHosts<single: AllRemoteHosts; ClassAd job attribute>`

+:index:`AllowedJobDuration<single: AllowedJobDuration; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; AllowedJobDuration>`

+``AllowedJobDuration``
+    The number of seconds for which a job may run after activating a claim.
+    Jobs which exceed this duration will be put on hold.

-:index:`job ClassAd attribute<single: job ClassAd attribute; AllRemoteHosts>`
+:index:`AllRemoteHosts<single: AllRemoteHosts; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; AllRemoteHosts>`

 ``AllRemoteHosts``